Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The effect, if any, depends on the:

-The testicles are located in a loosely hanging pouch of skin known as the scrotum.
-When boys enter puberty, the pituitary gland in the brain releases two hormones that instruct the testicles to begin producing sperm and testosterone.
+The testes (testicles) are in a loosely hanging pouch of skin known as the scrotum.
+When boys enter puberty, the pituitary gland in the brain releases two hormones that instruct the testes to begin producing sperm and testosterone.

-Radiation therapy to patient’s pelvic area, reproductive organs, and pituitary gland may affect a patient’s fertility.
+Radiation therapy to the pelvic area, reproductive organs, and pituitary gland in the brain may affect a patient’s fertility.

 Sperm-producing cells are highly sensitive to radiation therapy.
 Males who have radiation to the pelvic area are at risk for low sperm count.